On model spaces and density of functions smooth on the boundary: Preliminaries

 \subsection{Functionals on analytic Sobolev spaces}

-Let $1< p <\infty$ and denote the classical Bergman spaces by $L^{p}_a$.
-That is, the closed subspace of $L^{p}(\D,dA)$ consisting of analytic functions on $\D$.
-Also recall the analytic Sobolev spaces $W^{1,p}_a$, previously defined in the introduction.
-In this section, we shall demonstrate that the Cauchy $H^2$-pairing with $L^{q}_a$-functions induce bounded linear functionals on $W^{1,p}_a$, where $q= p/(p-1)$.
-That is, for every $g\in L^{q}_a$ and $f\in W^{1,p}_a$, the following limit exists
+Let $1 < q < \infty$ and denote the classical Bergman spaces by $L^{q}_a$, which are the closed subspaces of $L^{q}(\D,dA)$ consisting of analytic functions on $\D$.
+Recall also the definition of the analytic Sobolev spaces $W^{1,p}_a$ in \eqref{sobolevdef}.
+The following is a well-known Cauchy duality result (see, for instance, \cite{peller1982hankel}).